 If you’re still having trouble overcoming anxiety, see if the dentist offers intravenous sedation dentistry.
 Contrary to popular belief, it won’t make you fall asleep.
 Instead, it brings you to deep relaxation to help you get through the appointment.
 If you experience any pain, you can also request that the dentist apply a numbing gel.
 This will allow them to continue working without causing you discomfort.

-These tips probably won’t make you suddenly love visiting the dentist, but hopefully, they’ll help you feel a little more comfortable during your next appointment!
+While these tips may not make you suddenly love visiting the dentist, we hope they’ll help you feel a little more comfortable during your next appointment!